 The volunteer, non-profit Charles County Fair Board of Directors and their McConchie School Sub-Committee now oversee and manage all activities related to the historic school building.

 The Historic McConchie One-Room School is one of only three such schools in Charles County currently open to the public.
 It is the only known one still in existence that originally served African American students exclusively.
-The school now serves as a living museum and is open for tours and programs on the Fourth of July and during the Kris Kringle Christmas Market in December.
-It is also visited by Charles County students on field trips to learn about their local history.
-Upon specific request by the public, it is open at other times for tours and special programs.
+The school now serves as a living museum and is open for tours and programs during the fair, on the Fourth of July and during the Kris Kringle Christmas Market in December.
+The school is also visited by Charles County students on field trips to learn about their local history.
+It is open at other times for tours and special programs upon specific request by the public.

 We would like to talk to you about your experience or that of your relatives who attended the McConchie School.